SQ-WARE/Documentation/docs/rewards.md

 *Translating contribution into influence*

 **The SQWARE Recognition System is the foundation of our community ownership model.** Across all supported games, every hour you play and achievements you earn grant Points.
-Points may be exchangeable for the Token in the future once available.
 It is for governance rights and platform use only.

 ---